microsoft/vision-ai-developer-kit/sample-solutions/VisionSample/README.md

 2. Launch VS Code, and select **[File > Open Folder…]** command to open **VisionSample** directory as workspace root.

-3. Use **[Python: Select Interpreter]** command in the command palette box or click the current **Python interpreter**”** option on the bottom line to set **python.pythonPath** in .vscode\settings.json.
+3. Use **[Python: Select Interpreter]** command in the command palette box or click the current **Python interpreter** option on the bottom line to set **python.pythonPath** in .vscode\settings.json.

-4. Close VS Code and launch VS Code again by “Run as administrator”.
+4. Close VS Code and launch VS Code again by **Run as administrator**.
 Select **[Terminal > New Terminal]** command to open a terminal window, change directory to **MachineLearning\scripts**, and execute the following commands to install required Python packages:
     ```<language>
     pip install msgpack==0.6.1
     pip install --ignore-installed PyYAML==4.2b1
     pip install --upgrade -r requirements.txt
     ```

-Note: The above installation steps works for the latest Azure Machine Learning SDK version v1.0.8 and install Python 3.6.5 by [Anaconda with Python version 3.6.5](https://repo.anaconda.com/archive/Anaconda3-5.2.0-Windows-x86_64.exe).
-If the version of AML SDK, Python, or other packages will be changed in the future, you might have to install or upgrade packages manually.
+    * **Note**: The above installation steps works for the latest Azure Machine Learning SDK version v1.0.8 and Python 3.6.5 installed by [Anaconda with Python version 3.6.5](https://repo.anaconda.com/archive/Anaconda3-5.2.0-Windows-x86_64.exe).
+If the version of AML SDK, Python, or other packages are changed in the future, you might have to install or upgrade packages manually.

 5. Open **00-aml-configuration.py** under **MachineLearning\scripts** folder and replace the 3 fake settings to your Azure Machine Learning Service Workspace settings.